matrix-org/matrix-spec-proposals/proposals/4211-webxdc.md

 doesn't see a good way to make it function alongside the existing event system properly, and recommends waiting until it is stable within the WebXDC API before making an MSC which supports it.
-As such, clients MUST set the function to the JavaScript `undefined` until a MSC which explicitely declares support for it is merged into the specification.
+As such, clients MUST set the function to the JavaScript `undefined` until a MSC which explicitly declares support for it is merged into the specification.

 ## Alternatives